Remembering A Life Well Lived

 Karen wrote Afterglow because she had to.

-After losing her beloved husband, Bill, she feels as if she was going to implode from the sheer weight of grief she carried in her heart, the memories of a happy life too painful to bare.
+After losing her beloved husband, Bill, she feels as if she was going to implode from the sheer weight of grief she carried in her heart, the memories of a happy life too painful to bear.

 She misses Bill’s counsel terribly, she misses sharing her daily experiences with him, and she misses his presence.
 She decides each Monday night, the day of the week he passed away, to sit down and write a letter to him.
 It’s one way to honor a wonderful man.